mateuszjurewicz/notes_public/Machine Learning.md

 ### Normalizing Flows

+Normalizing flows are a representation learning technique, comparable to VAEs and GANs.
 In simple words, normalizing flows is a series of simple functions which are invertible, or the analytical inverse of the function can be calculated.
 For example, f(x) = x + 2 is a reversible function because for each input, a unique output exists and vice-versa whereas f(x) = x² is not a reversible function.
 Such functions are also known as bijective functions.

 Good explanation [here](https://towardsdatascience.com/introduction-to-normalizing-flows-d002af262a4b).